 You know Austria is in trouble with its Covid-19 regulations when the people making the most sense about lockdowns, masks and their disastrous economic and psychological results is the FPÖ, a right-wing political party that has been slamming every regulation Chancellor Sebastian Kurz and his ‘black-green coalition’ have been mandating for months.

-Particularly when it comes to Austria’s now devastated economy.
+Particularly when it comes to Austria’s now enormously damaged economy.

 You know Sebastian Kurz’ and ‘The Greens’ coalition is in even bigger trouble when the number of subscribers to the FPÖ’s YouTube channel has skyrocketed over the last few months.

 Especially as, after basically flat new subscriber rates almost every month from the beginning of 2018 up until April, 2020, subscriptions began to consistently increase and, in December, 2020, the FPÖ TV channel added almost 14,000 new subscribers.

 New subscribers fell in February but were still almost double what they had been in any spike between 2018 and mid-2020.